hongshunyang/devops/README.md

 ## Packer

+> Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.

->Packer is a tool for creating machine and container images for multiple platforms from a single source configuration.
+> Packer is a tool for creating machine and container images for multiple platforms from a single source configuration.

 > [Get Started](https://www.packer.io/)

 ## Terraform

+> Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.

+> Terraform can manage existing and popular service providers as well as custom in-house solutions.

 > WRITE, PLAN, AND CREATE INFRASTRUCTURE AS CODE_